Government and State-Funded Drug and Alcohol Rehab Programs Near Me

-Ultimately, any level of treatment is better at providing positive outcomes in decreasing substance misuse, improving health and relationships, and increasing public health and safety versus no treatment.2 In addition, any treatment can lead to greater success in recovery than the alternatives, including incarceration.2
+Ultimately, any level of treatment is better at providing positive outcomes in decreasing drug and alcohol misuse, improving health and relationships, and increasing public health and safety versus no treatment.2 In addition, any treatment can lead to greater success in recovery than the alternatives, including incarceration.2

 Depending on the program, in-house counseling or other services may not be available, or certain facilities may only provide detox, but patients will be referred to counseling services and support groups so that they may continue to work on their sobriety.
 Programs may offer detox, behavioral therapies, post-treatment counseling, and additional support systems that make it more possible to attain long-term recovery.

-You should know that there is limited funding for treatment provided by the state, and there are often large numbers of patients seeking treatment, so the waiting list for facilities can be very long.
+You should know that there is limited funding for treatment provided by the state, and there are often large numbers of patients seeking drug and alcohol rehab treatment, so the waiting list for facilities can be very long.

-Another good way to search for treatment facilities near you is through SAMHSA’s treatment locator.
-This interactive page enables a visual search of state and municipality centers as well as other regional treatment resources.
+Another good way to search for government-funded treatment near you is through interactive page enables a visual search of state and municipality centers as well as other regional treatment resources.
 It allows site visitors to narrow their options based on location by using a physical address, which is then completely deleted from the system following the search.